MicrosoftDocs/sql-docs/docs/sql-server/end-of-support/sql-server-extended-security-updates.md

     :::image type="content" source="media/sql-server-extended-security-updates/extended-security-updates-terms.png" alt-text="Screenshot showing terms and conditions":::

-1. Once you have added your SQL Server instances, you will see them in the portal.
+1. Once you have added your SQL Server instances, you will see them in the portal after a few minutes.
 Because they were added manually, they will always show in a disconnected state, with the description **Registered**.

     :::image type="content" source="media/sql-server-extended-security-updates/extended-security-updates-connected-servers.png" alt-text="Screenshot showing two registered SQL Server instances on the Azure Arc portal":::